hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct interaction Hamiltonian (momentum space)
 **Prompt:**
-Now you will be instructed to construct the interaction part of the Hamiltonian {symbol} in the momentum space.
+You will be instructed to construct the interaction part of the Hamiltonian {symbol} in the momentum space.
 The interaction Hamiltonian is a product of four parts.
 The first part is the product of four operators with two creation and two annihilation operators following the normal order, namely, creation operators are before annihilation operators.
 The two creation operators carry {index}, and {order of momentum}.
 The two annihilation operators have the same {index}.
 You should follow the order of $1,2,2,1$ for the {index}, $1,2,3,4$ for the { momentum}.
 The second part is the constraint of total momentum conservation, namely the total momentum of all creation operators should be the same as that of all annihilation operators.
 [For each operator, the total momentum is the sum of moire reciprocal lattice $b_i$ and momentum with in the first BZ $k_i$.]